Hands holding heart of fruits, veggies, healthy proteins over workout equipment

-Eating the right foods at the right times is crucial for student-athletes to maintain peak performance.
-Here's what you need to know about the foods you eat.
+Eating the right foods at the right time is crucial for student-athletes to maintain peak performance.
+Here's what you need to know about what you eat.

 Is a diet high in protein important for athletes?

 Last, but certainly not least, proper hydration is imperative in successful athletic performance.
 A dehydrated athlete can be the difference between a win and a loss.
 Perspiration and exertion deplete the body of essential fluids, so rehydration is crucial.
 Proper hydration means at least eight glasses of water per day and drinking a half cup of cool water every 15–20 minutes of exercise.
-If it helps to get the fluids in, you can add a little flavoring such as a teaspoon of sugar, small amount of fruit juice, or powdered drink mix to your water.
-Sports drinks and taking in carbohydrates during exercise is only necessary in hard, continuous events lasting more than 90 minutes.
+If it helps to get the fluids in, you can add a little flavoring such as a teaspoon of sugar, a small amount of fruit juice, or some powdered drink mix to your water.
+Drinking sports drinks and taking in carbohydrates during exercise are only necessary in hard, continuous events lasting more than 90 minutes.

 What should you eat before exercising?

 Exercising on a full stomach can leave you with an upset stomach, nausea, and cramping.
-In order to make sure you have enough energy to fuel you through your exercise, but avoid stomach discomfort, you should allow your body to fully digest the meal prior to the start of the event.
+To make sure you have enough energy to fuel you through your exercise but avoid stomach discomfort, you should allow your body to fully digest the meal before the start of the event.
 Typically, this means eating anywhere from one to four hours before the start of the event for most athletes, depending on what and how much you’ve eaten.
 Everyone is different though so experiment a little with the timing before the “big event."

 Suggested pre-event foods